Modeling missing transverse energy in V+jets at CERN LHC: Neutrino spectra in decays

 In order to determine corrections to the charged lepton spectra for \wjets~ and \ttbarjets~ from MC simulation, one needs to measure the shape of the \pt~ dependence of lepton reconstruction efficiencies and the relative fractions of \wjets~ and \ttbarjets~ in the data sample.
 The former can be readily done via a standard technique based on $Z\rightarrow l^+l^-$ decays~\cite{z-and-w-cdf}.
 The latter should come from an independent measurement.
 With these two ingredients, corrections can be determined from MC simulation.

-Since corrections to the charged lepton spectra are small, the reliance on details of MC simulation to determine the neutrino \pt~ spectra is minimized.
+Since corrections to the charged lepton spectra are small, the reliance on details of MC simulation to determine the neutrino \pt~ spectra is minimal.
 For a 20 or 15~GeV threshold on charged lepton \pt, no corrections are required to predict the \met~ distributions in \ttbarjets~ in all $N_J$ bins to 20\% or better in the mock data samples.
 Corrections are needed for \wjets.
 The lower plot in Figure~\ref{figure-11} shows the \met~ distribution and its prediction in \ljetsmet, \wjets~ and \ttbarjets~ combined, for $N_J \ge 4$ based on the charged lepton spectrum without corrections.
 Since \ttbarjets~ dominates over \wjets~ in the $N_J\ge4$~($N_J=3$) bin, the prediction is good to 15\%~(25\%) at high \met~ without corrections.
 The $N_J\ge4$ bin, where the prediction is the most robust, is likely to have the highest sensitivity to a new physics contribution compared to lower jet multiplicity events.

 In the $l$+jets+\met~ signature, there is background from tauonic $W$ decays in \wjets~ and \ttbarjets.
-Tauonic $W$ decays produce at least one additional neutrino that is a source of differences between the muon and neutrino spectra.
+Tauonic $W$ decays produce at least one additional neutrino that is a source of differences between the charged lepton and neutrino \pt~ spectra.